Everything You Need to Know About Electrical Cables and Their Applications – Best Guide in 2026

 This is the most important section of this article.

-Generally, the cable description will be written from the inner side to the outer side.
+Generally, the cable description is written from the inside to the outside.

-And if we have multiple cables installed between two locations, and they are parallel of the same cross-section area, we will add the number of parallel routes before the description of the cable.
+And if we have multiple cables installed between two locations, and they are parallel and of the same cross-sectional area, we will add the number of parallel routes before the description of the cable.

 For a better understanding, please check the following examples.